 Here’s a lovely indoor full moon practice that I love.
 It begins in bed, as you’re drifting (or attempting to drift) off in to sleep.
 It relies on your imagination–your hard-wired apparatus for hacking your own brain.
 This ancient technology alters your consciousness so that you can connect with divine energy.
 You can make a direct connection with the Divine Feminine in the moon.
 For an imagined picture, you could see a luminous moon with your Third Eye.
 But when your image doesn’t have eyes or a mouth, it’s actually harder for your subconscious to connect with it as a living quality.

 So imagine your Moon Goddess as a woman, in a pose that’s safe and relaxed.
-I’ve often used the Sleeping Goddess of Malta, but lately I like this earthy contemporary sleeping goddess pictured above, from the Lost Gardens of Heligan, England.
+I’ve often used the Sleeping Goddess of Malta (above), but lately I like the earthy goddess pictured below, from the Lost Gardens of Heligan, England.
 Note that both goddesses are sleeping on their right side.
 The pose is meant to advise us.
-When we lie on our right side, we energize our moon channel, empowering it to do the moon’s nightly chores while we sleep.
+As the yogis instruct, when we lie on our right side, we energize our moon channel, empowering it to do the moon’s nightly chores while we sleep.

 Try this as an experiment.
 Meet the Goddess on the night of this supermoon lunar eclipse.
 First, imagine Her floating in front of you.
 Once the sense of this image feels alive and stable, let it grow bigger and bigger, so that it’s exactly your size.
 Then merge with it.
 Sense–or just imagine–that you and the Goddess are now one.
 Don’t worry about how this happens, just allow it to happen.
 Let go of your thoughts.
 Let your neurons merge into Hers.
 Surrender into Her body as you drift off to sleep.